slaeryan/slaeryan.github.io/posts/slae-assignment2-blogpost.md

 So all in all, Reverse TCP shells are very useful in penetration testing and this payload is what we use on almost every occassion with a few exceptions.

 ## A C Prototype
-If we are going to program in something as low-level as machine code it is only fair that we first create a prototype in a high-level language like C/C++ to conceptualize it right?
+If we are going to program in something as low-level as machine code it is only fair that we first create a prototype in a high-level language like C/C++ to conceptualize it and get a template for creating our assembly code right?

 ```c
 // Filename: reverse_tcp.cpp